-This feature allows you to specify the duration (in minutes) for which a diagnostic test should run.
-This feature is available only in the CLI version of Online Diagnostics.
+Allows you to specify the duration (in minutes) for which a diagnostic test should run.

+NOTE: This feature is available only in the CLI version of Online Diagnostics.

 NOTE: Tests stop executing after they complete 72 hours or 999 passes, whichever occurs first.